 As explained in the Basis of Preparation in note 1, management have considered the impact of climate change when preparing the financial statements.
-Cash flow forecasts used in the preparation of the financial statements reflect the £18bn investment programme announced by SSE plc in the 31 March 23 results and the potential impact of adverse weather conditions.
+Cash flow forecasts used in the preparation of the financial statements reflect the £20.5bn NZAP+ investment programme by SSE plc and the potential impact of adverse weather conditions.

-Our audit effort in considering climate change was focused on evaluating management's assessment of the impact of climate risk, physical and transition, and ensuring that the effects of material climate risks disclosed on pages 8 to 10 have been appropriately reflected by management in reaching areas of judgement in the financial statements.
+Our audit effort in considering climate change was focused on ensuring that the effects of material climate risks disclosed on pages 8 to 10 have been appropriately reflected by management within areas of judgement in the financial statements, specifically cash flow forecasts, fixed asset values and useful life assumptions.
 We also challenged the Directors' considerations of climate change in their assessment of going concern and associated disclosures.
+Where considerations of climate change were relevant to our assessment of going concern, these are described above.